ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 {: #insight-2}
 ## TCS helps fill key gaps in estimating digital estate emissions

+**Actionable opportunity**

+**More organisations should publicly show their approaches, calculations and concerns *in detail*.
+This supports building the field and filling the guidance gap for estimating digital estate emissions using best practices.
+This is just as applicable for organisations using the TCS or other standards.**

+**The findings**

 When we set [our goal to estimate GWF's emissions for 2023](overview#context---why-this-project) we reviewed what [solutions for small businesses exist](https://ib1.org/ecosystem/2024-carbon-reporting-solutions-report/) (thanks Icebreaker One!).
 Looking at how the most popular SaaS tools approached producing *digital estate* estimates, we saw that the methodologies revolved around using financial spend as the key metric.
 But frustratingly these approaches seemed opaque beyond the high level.